 *If you are insured with an out-of-area managed care plan (i.e. HMO or similar plan), you should be aware that most managed care plans do not cover any care outside of the plan network other than urgent and emergency services.
 Unless your insurance carrier provides you with a rider for out-of-area coverage in the Philadelphia area, your waiver will not be approved.
 Back To Top

 Student Health Service is located on campus and committed to partnering with you to treat illnesses and injuries, promote wellness, and provide you with health education and information.
 All full-time status students, as well as exchange students pay a Clinical Fee as part of tuition, which allows full access to our health services.
+The clinical fee for academic year 2016-2017 is $530.
 A full list of our services can be found here.
-The 2015-2016 Clinical Fee is $514 ($257 per term), and is billed directly to the student's bursar account.
 Back To Top

 - You will need to have a PennKey and password to access the insurance selection system.
 The PennKey is your link to most of the electronic resources that you will need while here on campus.
 If you are a first year student, contact your school to find out how to obtain a PennKey (or visit the PennKey web site.)